sporniket/kicad-conversions--thomson-mo5--v1/README-template.md

 ### Licence

-**{HUMAN_READABLE_PROJECT_NAME}** is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+**{HUMAN_READABLE_PROJECT_NAME}** is published under the Creative Commons CC0 license.
+You can find a copy of the licence there : https://creativecommons.org/publicdomain/zero/1.0/legalcode

+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 **{HUMAN_READABLE_PROJECT_NAME}** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

 ### Release notes